Skip to main content

 Token name convention

-The conventionally used priority token name in the policy definition is "priority".
-To use a custom one, you need to invoke e.SetFieldIndex() and reload the policies (see the full example on TestCustomizedFieldIndex).
+The standard priority token name in policy definitions is "priority".
+To use a custom token name, call e.SetFieldIndex() after initializing the enforcer and reload policies (see the full example in TestCustomizedFieldIndex).

 model.conf: